SebastianRzk/Looksyk/Readme.md

 2. The application is now in the `target` folder
 3. (Optional) Create a shortcut icon `sh create_desktop_shortcut.sh`
 4. Start the application.
 Use the created shortcut or run `./application-wrapper/looksyk` in the `target` folder.
 You can instrument the application with the arguments `--port` and `--graph-location` to change the port and the graph location, and with `--title` to change the title.
+With the argument `--devtools true` the electron devtools are opened as default.
 5. The application is now available at `http://localhost:8989` (or the configured port)

 ### Running different looksyk graphs at the same time (with different ports)